-Department's role: includes procurement, contract management, assurance, performance management and evaluation.

-Targeted assistance for people, such as employability skills development, transitioning existing skills to work in different roles or industries, and support for individuals seeking to start or grow a business.
-Employer-facing programs and support for employers to prepare and employ people from the system, such as pre-employment training and support, wage subsidies, and recruitment and post-placement support.
+Workforce Australia Online (198,555 individuals) (\$453.8m 2024-25 to 2028-29 Workforce Australia Services Transition to Work (455,820 individuals) (46,985 individuals) (\$5,786.9m 2024-25 to 2028-29) (\$1,631.4m 2024-25 to 2028-29) An online service for those assessed more job-ready and capable of self-managing and finding work wit ider assistance.
+People can generally access the set up to 12 months before being transprovider services but can choose to any time.
+All users are supported by a dedica Digital Services Contact Centre.
+Department's role: administer and defonline service. higher risk of long-term unemployment or who have opted for face-to-face support.
+Provider organisations operate from 51 Employment Regions The program aims to help people: improve employability and mitigate barriers to employment navigate the employment, skills, and social services ecosystems and connect with employers access individualised case management services with mutual obligation requirements suited to their individual circumstances.
+Specialist services in some regions with tailored support for First Nations Complementary programs Targeted assistance for people, such as employability skills development, transitioning existing skills to work in different roles or industries, and support fo individuals seeking to start or grow a business.
+Employer-facing programs and supports Support for employers to prepare and employ people from the system, such as pre-employment training and support, wage subsidies, and recruitment and post-placement support.
 Parent Pathways program (\$611.4m 2024-25 to 2028-29) Voluntary pre-employment support for parents, replaced ParentsNext in November 2024.
 Caseload: 16,521 people in Parents Pathways as at March 2025.
 Includes service delivery by an APS Pilot in Playford, South Australia.
 Place based initiatives (\$84.4m 2024-25 to 2026-27) The Local Jobs Program is a collaborative initiative with community, business, training and employment providers to support tailored approaches to local workforce needs.
 Employment Facilitators drive local outcomes in 51 Employment Regions.

-A Transition Support Network helps retrenched workers impacted by structural adjustment to access new job opportunities.
+Structural adjustment A Transition Support Network helps retrenched workers impacted by structural adjustment to access new job opportunities.
+Net Zero measures will support workers through energy system changes, including supporting access to skills and re-training, employment support and personal support, for and Net Zero (\$99.2m over 4 years from 2024-25) A Transition Support Network helps retrenched workers impacted by structural adjustment to access new job opportunities.
 Net Zero measures will support workers through energy system changes, including supporting access to skills and re-training, employment support and personal support, for example financial planning and well-being support.